hemerajs/hemera/docs/plugin.md

   hemera.use(
     hp((hemera, opts, done) => {
       // some code
-      // previous plugin will effect this scope as well
+      // this plugin will be effected
-      // because it modify the instance directly done()
+      // because it inherit the prototype
+      done()
     })
   )